$0 Hesse School Meeting Prep Checklist

 Assuming your English-language evaluations carry weight: Private English-language assessments (from the US, UK, or an international school) are not binding on the BFZ.
 The Feststellungsverfahren uses its own diagnostic framework.
 However, you can submit external evaluations as part of your parent statement — they influence the BFZ even if they're not determinative.

-Waiting for the system to provide English-language support: It won't.
-The Hessisches Kultusministerium provides information in German, Leichte Sprache (simplified German), and German sign language.
-Not English.
-The BFZ assessment is conducted in German.
-The Bescheid arrives in German.
+Waiting for the system to provide English-language support: Official materials are generally in German, and the BFZ assessment and Bescheid should be expected in German.
+Arrange language support rather than waiting for an English-language version.
 The Widerspruch must be filed in German.
 Waiting for English-language support from the system is not a viable strategy.

 The Practical Playbook